handsontable/handsontable/docs/next/guides/columns/column-width.md

 Set the option `manualColumnResize` to `true` to allow users to manually resize the column width by dragging the handle between the adjacent column headers.
 If you double-click on that handle then the width will be instantly adjusted to the size of the longest value in the column.
 Don't forget to enable column headers by setting `colHeaders` to `true`.

-You can adjust the size of one or columns at the same time, even if the selected columns are placed next to each other.
+You can adjust the size of one or columns at the same time, even if the selected columns are not placed next to each other.

 ::: example #example4
 ```js